 The Capital One Venture Card offers 2X points on all spending, which equates to 2% cash back, or 1.5 airline miles with a variety of Miles Transfer Partners including: Air France, Emirates, Air Canada (Aeroplan), Etihad and more.
 Capital One keeps adding dynamic airline partners, including British Airways, Singapore and more.

 Capital One Venture carries a $95 annual fee, but if you haven’t already signed up for TSA PreCheck, or Global Entry, the card gives you a $100 statement credit to use for these services, which can effectively negate the annual fee from day one.
 Avoiding long airport security lines is nicer now, than ever.

-But really, it’s this 100,000 point bonus that’s worth discussing, because $1000 in future travel, or 80,000 airline miles or hotel points from 17 different partners is really attractive.
+But really, it’s this 100,000 point bonus that’s worth discussing, because $1000 in future travel, or up to 100,000 airline miles or hotel points from 17+ different partners is really attractive.